Having attracted investments from around the globe, the cannabis market in Europe has made big leaps

 Article written by Chiara Xuereb

 Being at the centre of many debates worldwide throughout the years, Cannabis refers to a group of three plants known as Cannabis sativa, Cannabis indica and Cannabis ruderalis, which commonly possess psychoactive elements.
 Also referred to as marijuana, weed or pot, harvested and dried flowers of the aforementioned plants produces one of the most commonly used drugs in the world.
-Whilst many countries have legalised or are moving towards the legalisation of medical cannabis, only a limited number of countries worldwide have introduced laws permitting the use of recreational cannabis.
+Whilst many countries have legalized or are moving towards the legalization of medical cannabis, only a limited number of countries worldwide have introduced laws permitting the use of recreational cannabis.

 Medical Cannabis Developments through the years